Start by going to the Lakehead Library Search Page

 How the Library Organizes Books

-What is a Call Number
+What is a Call Number?

 How to Read a Call Number

-Step | Example |
+| Step | Example |

-Go to the floor | In this case it would be the fourth floor |
+| Go to the corresponding floor | In the example below, it would be the fourth floor |

-Finding the shelves that match the first two letters | Find the section of shelves labeled with PQ |
+| Find the shelves with the label that matches the first two letters of the call number | Find the section of shelves labeled with PQ |

-Finding the shelf with call number range that matches the letters and the first number |
+| Find the shelf with the call number range that matches the letters and the first number of your item |

-The shelf range that matches is PQ 1981 - PQ 2254 as PQ 2228 falls in-between |
+The shelf range that matches is PQ 1981 - PQ 2254, as PQ 2228 falls in-between |

-Find the books that match line one and two, then find the books that match line 3 and finally line 4 |
+| Find the books that match line 1 and 2, then find the books that match line 3 and finally line 4 |

 Find all the PQ 2228 Find all the PQ 2228 A3 Find PQ 2228 A3 1950 |